 Due to COVID-19 Our Daily Bread has re-assessed multiple times to make changes to protect the safety of our guests, volunteers and other staff.
 Below are frequently asked questions to help guide you in your decisions on whether to return to volunteering at Our Daily Bread.

-Direct contact with guests is limited to staff and a few daily volunteers.
+Direct contact with guests is limited to Kitchen Expeditors and professionals from Addiction Services Council.
 Most volunteers will not engage directly with the public.

 We no longer have sit-down volunteer activities.
 If you volunteer, you will need to be able to stand and do moderate physical labor for 4 hours with limited opportunities for a break.

 In order to minimize the number of people in our building and limit COVID exposure, we are asking all volunteers to commit to at least one or two days per week.

 Once all staff and volunteers are vaccinated and our guests have access to the vaccine, we will begin the reopening process in stages.
 We will keep you up-to-date on our reopening plans.